Trinitro21/sbserver/README.md

   * Navigate inside the first folder shown, then inside the exefs folder
   * Press A while highlighting .code and select "Copy to 0:/gm9out"
   * You now have the code.bin of SmileBASIC in /gm9out/.code on your SD card
-* Submit your code.bin to patcher.php
+* Submit your code.bin to the patcher in index.php
 It should patch the binary to use whatever url you put the server in
 * Load the code.bin over SmileBASIC's
 If you use Luma3DS, put your modified code.bin into /luma/titles/000400000016DE00/code.bin and make sure "Enable game patching" is checked in Luma's settings